Coffee production in Ethiopia: Production

 The revenues from coffee exports account for 10% of the annual government revenue, because of the large share the industry is given very high priority, but there are conscious efforts by the government to reduce the coffee industry's share of the GDP by increasing the manufacturing sector.

-The Tea and Coffee Authority, part of the federal government, handles anything related to coffee and tea, such as fixing the price at which the washing stations buy coffee from the farmers.
+The Tea and Coffee Authority, part of the federal government, handles anything related to coffee and tea, such as fixing the price at which the stations buy coffee from the farmers.
 This is a legacy from a nationalization scheme set in action by the previous regime that turned over all the washing stations to farmers cooperatives.
 The domestic market is heavily regulated through licenses, with the goal of avoiding market concentration.